PrakharShukla42/Student_Management/README.md

 - **Edit Student:** Click the "Edit" link next to a student to modify their information.
 - **Delete Student:** Click the "Delete" link to remove a student from the database.

-## 🤝 Contributing
-Feel free to fork this repository and contribute to this project by submitting a pull request.
-Any improvements are welcome!

 ## 📜 License
 This project is crated officially by Prakhar Shukla.